moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_dp_spec/index.md

     ref: bundle:v1beta:product360-bundle. # mandatory | referred Bundle must exist
 ```

-## tep 4: Define Inputs and Outputs
+## tep 4: Define inputs and outputs
 Set up datasets that the data product will consume and produce:

 There are two types of dataset references -